lamarwhitej/rst/README.md

         - ex.
 172.22.148.23 if controller is 172.22.4.23 and flat is 172.22.148.0/22

 2. Move to __conf.d__ directory and edit the following files accordingly to align management network with nodes respectively:

     Edit IPs in each file compute.yml, infra.yml, network.yml, etc. add:
    * the IP which will interface each host (compute, storage, etc.) to the management network
         - ex.
 172.22.12.27 if compute node is 172.22.4.27 and management is 172.22.12.0/22.
 Do for each compute node.
+        - NOTE: __infra hosts__ for infra.yml hosting infrastructure services are usually referencing controller hosts
    * storage devices of your swift nodes you previously determined under __drives__ in __swift.yml__.
-       - NOTE: __infra hosts__ hosting infrastructure services are usually referencing controller hosts.)

 Configure service credentials by filling the user_secrets.yml manually or through OSA provided script: